rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 : This year it’s back and we’re doubling up on the goodness of everything.
 July 24th.
 We have two people from the UK, so you already know it’s going to be good.
 The accents, that’s big.
 Jake Archibald and Alice Bartlett.
 We have Rushaine McBean.
-We have all three of core people from the major frameworks.
+We have all three core people from the major frameworks.
 So, we have Pete Hunt from React, we have Tom Dale from Ember, and we have Brian Ford from Angular.
 I kind of hate shootouts at conferences, like "This is why our framework is good!
 This is why *our* framework is good!"
 So I asked